 Table of Contents

-It is defined as a disorder involving excessive body fat deposition that increases the risk of health problems such as cardiovascular diseases, sleep apnea and type II diabetes.
-It is measured using Body Mass Index (BMI).
+It is defined as a disorder involving excessive body fat deposition that increases the risk of health problems such as cardiovascular diseases, sleep apnea, and type II diabetes.
+It is measured using the Body Mass Index (BMI).

 Obesity is a global public health problem.
 The first world and Western diet have helped to fuel this ever-growing epidemic that has led to significant morbidity and mortality.
 In America, data from 2010 showed that 36% of the adult population was obese.
 The burden that obesity puts on healthcare systems is immense which is why it is important for patient education.

 Different techniques need to be used to help the population be aware of the risks of obesity and how they can lose weight to improve their health.

 Defining the Degree of Obesity

 Due to the global nature of obesity, it was important to come up with a measurement that could be used anywhere in the world.
 The World Health Organization came up with the Body Mass Index (BMI) to determine the degree of obesity.
 BMI is calculated by taking the person’s weight in kilograms (kg) and dividing it by their height in meters squared (M2).
 The following are the suggested categories for BMI by the WHO: